danitso/clouddk-csi-driver/README.md

 ## Installation

-Follow these simple steps in order to install the controller:
+Follow these simple steps in order to install the driver:

 1. Ensure that `kubectl` is configured to reach the cluster